 Stevens-Johnson syndrome is usually caused by a reaction to a medicine.
-When this occurs, the person should stop taking the medicine.
+The condition may result from an infection.
+In some people, the cause is unknown.

 Recovery from Stevens-Johnson syndrome may be slow.
 It may take weeks or months to get better based on how bad the condition is.

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Lesley Ryan MD - Family Medicine & JoLynn Montgomery PA - Family Medicine